praveek/launch.en/help/getting-started/general-launch-configuration-and-settings/create-a-property.md

 ![](/help/assets/launch-newproperty1.png)

-Your new property should display on the Properties page.
+Your new property should display on the [!UICONTROL Properties] page.
 If you check the box next to the property name, options to **[!UICONTROL Configure]** or **[!UICONTROL Delete]** the property appear above the property list.
 Click on the name of your property (for example, “Launch Tutorial”) to open the [!UICONTROL Overview] screen.

 ![](/help/assets/launch-openproperty.png)